blackmagic-debug/black-magic-org/upgrade.md

 bmputil-cli probe info
 ```

-The tool should be able to find and list the Black Magic Probe connected to the system.
-Which will look something like
+The tool should be able to find and list the Black Magic Probe connected to the system, which should look something like
 this:

 ```text